top of page

 VIDEO SCORE

 100 Years of Cinematic Solitude in 300 Moving Pieces is a 40-minute solo created in collaboration with interpreter Danielle Baskerville, media artist Hannah Schallert, sound artist Benjamin Boles and textile artist Alicia Zwicewicz composed of chronologically organized excerpts of movement sourced from the performances of 300 different female "icons" from global cinema.
-100 Years of Cinematic Solitude was funded by the Toronto Arts Council and the Canada Council for the Arts.
+100 Years of Cinematic Solitude was supported by the Toronto Arts Council and the Canada Council for the Arts.

-GREEN WORLD - 2020
+GREEN WORLD

 BASED ON THE BERLIN PARK SYSTEM

-GREEN WORLD is an unfinished work (delayed/postponed by Covid-19) based on looking at the urban topography and human and animal interactions (nature-cultures) within and across Berlin's "green network" of historical and contemporary parks.
+GREEN WORLD is an unfinished work (postponed by Covid-19) based on looking at the urban topography and human and animal interactions (nature-cultures) within and across Berlin's "green network" of historical and contemporary parks.
 GREEN WORLD was funded by the DAAD (German Academic Exchange Service) and supported by HZT Berlin.

 BASED ON ANIMAL REMAINS AND MUSEUM TOPOGRAPHY AT THE BERLIN NATURAL HISTORY MUSEUM